Fuel My Plate

 4. Toast the rice

-This step only takes a couple of minutes, but it us vitally important because toasting enhances the rice’s nutty flavour and helps the grains absorb the liquid more evenly.
+This step only takes a couple of minutes, but it is vitally important because toasting enhances the rice’s nutty flavour and helps the grains absorb the liquid more evenly.
 The rice should sizzle as it hits the pan.

 You’ll hear a slight popping sound as the rice toasts, but the key is to keep stirring so the grains don’t catch at the bottom of the pan.
 You’re looking for the grains to become slightly translucent around the edges, not browned.